Witch Hunt? New FBI Memos Indicate 'Hyper Partisan Bias' Of Mueller's Russia Probe Says Judicial Watch

 “There is no Russia collusion, and the only collusion we’re aware of with respect to Russia is Hillary Clinton using Fusion GPS to gather Russian intelligence to smear Donald Trump,” Fitton said. “[Special Counsel Robert] Mueller ought to be investigating how his investigation started if he’s looking for Russian collusion.”

 Manafort is currently incarcerated in a facility that many insiders describe as a “hell hole” where prisoners are “treated worse than livestock” according to Fortune.
 He has been placed in solitary confinement for 23 hours a day according to CNBC.
-Paul Manafort served as President Trump’s campaign manager before the role was taken over by Kelly Anne Conway, and has plead not guilty to all charges he currently faces – those including witness tampering, money laundering, and failing to register as a foreign agent for lobbying purposes.
+Paul Manafort served as President Trump’s campaign manager before the role was taken over by Kelly Anne Conway, and has pleaded not guilty to all charges he currently faces – those including witness tampering, money laundering, and failing to register as a foreign agent for lobbying purposes.